Aboualy/RESTfulMessageBoard/README.md

 This project comprises of two applications the first is named MessageBoard. “web application built using Bootstrap, HTML5 , CSS3, Python 3 and flask ( a microframework for Python)”,

+ A simple message board web application.
+The application has two services: createMessage and listMessages.
+The services is implemented using a protocol running on HTTP.
+CreateMessage receives a message in the request and persists it in the application.

+The message has 4 fields: title, content, sender and url.
+Url should be a valid url, the others can be arbitrary strings (with limited lengths).
+ListMessages service lists all the messages persisted in this application.

 -----------------------------------------------------------------------------------------------------
 Installation: